jibidus/model_validator/README.md

 It is recommended to use this gem during deployment step:

-- restore production database in a staging/preprod/non-production environment
+1. restore production database in a staging/preprod/non-production environment
-- validate the database
+2. validate the database
-- add missing migrations in case of violations
+3. add missing migrations in case of violations
-- repeat validation and fix until there is no more violation
+4. repeat validation and fix until there is no more violation
-- then, you are ready to deploy your application in production
+5. then, you are ready to deploy your application in production

 ## Limitations

 This gem fetch **all** record in database, and, for each record run the Active Record validation.
-So, because of performances reason, this is only acceptable for tiny databases (thousand of records).
+So, because of performances reason, this may be only acceptable for tiny databases (thousand of records).

 ## Installation